Payment of external members of animal ethics committees

 - Payment for attendance at meetings and inspections.

-External members of AECs are those members who participate in the activities of the committee but who are not employed by the accredited research establishment that appointed the committee.
+External members of AECs are those members who participate in the activities of the committee but who are not employed by the Accredited Animal Research Establishment that appointed the committee.

-The ARRP recognises that participation in AEC activities involves a considerable commitment from external members and may involve financial hardship, for example through travel expenses or lost wages.
+The Panel recognises that participation in AEC activities involves a considerable commitment from external members and may involve financial hardship, for example through travel expenses or lost wages.

-The ARRP also recognises the independence of accredited establishments to decide whether or not external members should receive payment.
+The Panel also recognises the independence of Accredited Establishments to decide whether or not external members should receive payment.

 The amount paid should not be of sufficient size to be seen as constituting employment by the establishment or swaying the decisions of the member.

-The Australian Code of Practice for the Care and Use of Animals for Scientific Purposes (Clause 2.1.1 (viii)) states that establishments must, where appropriate, provide for "the reimbursement of out-of-pocket expenses and / or the payment of an allowance to AEC members".
+The Australian Code for the care and use of animals for scientific purposes (Clause 2.2.19(iii)) states that establishments should, where appropriate, provide for "the reimbursement of out-of-pocket expenses and / or payment of an allowance to AEC members".

-As a guide, the following sitting fees are set by the Department of Premier and Cabinet for members of Government advisory committees:
+As a guide, the following lists sitting fees set by the NSW Public Service Commission for members of NSW Government boards and committees.